Once you have a logo you love, you’re one big step closer to getting your business in front of people.

 When you’re working with a professional printer, send them vector logo files — either EPS or SVG — and always request a proof before moving forward with a print run.

-Where to get brochures, postcards, and other collateral printed:
+Where to get brochures, postcards, and other printed collateral:

 14. Get branded office supplies.

-Want to brand your office space — even if it’s your home office or kitchen table?
-Get your logo printed on supplies like coffee mugs, sticky notes, mousepads, pens, pencils, desk calendars, sticky notes, notebooks, agendas, and more.
+Looking to add more branding to your office space — even if it’s your home office or kitchen table?
+Get your logo printed on supplies like coffee mugs, sticky notes, mousepads, pens, desk calendars, sticky notes, notebooks, agendas, and more.
+Profesh!

 15. Swag it up.